The chayote or christophine: planting, caring for, and harvesting

 - Exposure Full sun

-If you’ve travelled a bit in the Caribbean, you’ve probably come across christophine, perhaps even tasted it in a local dish.
-Called chouchou in Réunion, chouchoute in Polynesia, xuxu in Brazil or mirliton in Haiti, the chayote (sometimes spelled with a single t) is a plant belonging to the genus Sechium which is part of the vast Cucurbitaceae family.
-Christophine is therefore a cousin of courgettes, squashes and pumpkins, melons, gherkins… but an exotic cousin from far away.
+If you have travelled a bit in the Caribbean, you are probably familiar with the christophine, perhaps having tasted it in a local dish.
+Called chouchou in Réunion, chouchoute in Polynesia, xuxu in Brazil, or mirliton in Haiti, the chayote (sometimes spelled with a single ‘t’) is a plant belonging to the genus Sechium and part of the vast Cucurbitaceae family.
+The christophine is thus a cousin of courgettes, squashes, and pumpkins, melons, gherkins… but an exotic cousin from far away.

-Indeed, the history of christophine is rooted in Mexico and more generally in Central America.
+Indeed, the history of the christophine is rooted in Mexico and more broadly in Central America.
 The Aztecs consumed it regularly.
-When Christopher Columbus set foot in the Americas, he discovered this vegetable-fruit which he promptly brought back in the holds of his ships.
+When Christopher Columbus set foot in the Americas, he discovered this vegetable-fruit and promptly brought it back in the holds of his ships.
 This chayote first travelled to the Caribbean before reaching Réunion.
-And then much later the Mediterranean basin.
-Christophine only arrived on the European continent very recently, during the 19th century.
-From this long journey, the chayote has kept its various names, each more exotic than the last!
-A perennial plant in its native countries, chayote is grown as an annual in our latitudes.
-Unless you provide it with thick winter mulch to protect the tubercles from the cold.
+And much later, the Mediterranean basin.
+The christophine only arrived on the European continent very recently, during the 19th century.
+From this long journey, the chayote has retained its various names, each more exotic than the last!
+A perennial plant in its native countries, the chayote is cultivated as an annual in our latitudes.
+Unless you provide it with a thick winter mulch to protect the tubers from the cold.

 The chayote has very voluble stems

-Christophine therefore belongs to the Cucurbitaceae family.
+The christophine thus belongs to the Cucurbitaceae family.
 It is a perennial plant due to its tuberous stump, climbing or creeping.
-It has slender, branching stems that can reach up to 5 m in length, or even 6 to 10 m if growing conditions suit it.
+It has slender, branching stems that can reach up to 5 m in length, or even 6 to 10 m if growing conditions are favourable.
 These stems cling to their support with trifid tendrils.
-If you want to make the christophine climb, you will need to provide it with a sturdy support such as a trellis, arbour or pergola, but it can also climb a tree thanks to the strength of its lianas.
+If you wish to train the christophine to climb, you will need to provide a sturdy support like a trellis, arbour, or pergola, but it can also climb a tree thanks to the strength of its lianas.

 As a monoecious plant, Sechium edule produces, between July and August, unisexual inflorescences of white to greenish-yellow colour.
-The male inflorescences are grouped in panicles of 10 to 30 flowers while the female flowers are solitary and axillary (appearing in the axil of the leaves).
-Each flower consists of five fused sepals and 5 ovate, lanceolate petals.
+The male inflorescences are grouped in panicles of 10 to 30 flowers, while the female flowers are solitary and axillary (appearing in the axil of the leaves).
+Each flower consists of five fused sepals and five ovate, lanceolate petals.
 Fertilisation is ensured by insects.
-Planting a second plant, though optional, increases fruit yield through cross-pollination.
+Planting a second plant, though optional, can increase fruit yield through cross-pollination.

 Female flowers of the chayote

-The first fruits can appear as early as the end of August as the fruiting process is rapid.
-Christophine produces pear-shaped berries, 10 to 15 cm long, with a bumpy, verrucate appearance.
-These fruits have thick skin, smooth or slightly thorny, ranging in colour from cream to yellow, or a very pale green almost ivory.
-These berries reach ripeness between October and November.
+The first fruits can appear as early as the end of August, as the fruiting process is rapid.
+The christophine produces pear-shaped berries, 10 to 15 cm long, with a bumpy and verrucose appearance.
+These fruits have thick skin, smooth or slightly thorny, ranging in colour from cream to yellow, or a very pale green, almost ivory.
+These berries ripen between October and November.
 Each of these fruits contains a single seed, which is edible, and firm white flesh.
 As a viviparous species, it is this stone that germinates within the fruit itself.
-It is not uncommon to see young shoots appearing at the slightly open end of the fruits.
+It is not uncommon to see young shoots emerging from the slightly open end of the fruits.

-Due to its exotic origins, the foliage, stems and berries of christophine are frost-sensitive.
-However, in regions with mild climates, the tubercles can remain in the ground, protected by a thick mulch.
-As soon as spring returns, new shoots will emerge.
+Due to its exotic origins, the foliage, stems, and berries of the christophine are frost-sensitive.
+However, in regions with mild climates, the tubers can remain in the ground, protected by a thick mulch.
+As spring returns, new shoots will emerge.

-There are several varieties of chayote, which explains why its berries can vary in colour (light green, dark green, cream white or yellow) and have more or less thorny skin.
-However, in France the most common variety is the one that produces light green, thornless, pear-shaped fruits.
+There are several varieties of chayote, which explains why its berries can vary in colour (light green, dark green, creamy white, or yellow) and have skin that is more or less thorny.
+However, in France, the most common variety is the one that produces light green, thorn-free, pear-shaped fruits.

 Christophine - Chayote